Get all the latest data for Costa Blanca

 Does a property price drop look likely in Costa Blanca as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Costa Blanca over the next 12 months looks low, though selective dips in weaker submarkets remain plausible.
+As of early 2026, the likelihood of a meaningful property price drop on the Costa Blanca over the next 12 months is low, because tight supply, improving mortgage conditions, and steady international demand make a broad crash very hard to justify.

-The single macro factor that would most increase the odds of a price drop in Costa Blanca is a sharp rebound in ECB interest rates, because higher mortgage costs would squeeze affordability for both Spanish and international buyers who finance their purchases.
+The macro factor that could most increase the odds of a price drop in Costa Blanca would be a reversal in ECB interest rate policy, because if inflation surprises upward and the European Central Bank raises rates again, mortgage affordability would tighten and cool buyer enthusiasm.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Costa Blanca.